spuder/spuder.github.io/_posts/2015-08-11-chef-datacenter-pattern.markdown

 While designing our roles, we [brainstormed every possible pattern in a github gist:](https://gist.github.com/spuder/00aa024e61392d16f4cc).
 The final design is a hybrid that uses pattern `B` as much as possible, and pattern `A` for the datacenter specific roles.

-This pattern works very well for us, understandibly it won't work perfectly for everyone.
-Chef is working on the policy file which will be interesting how it will replace some of our design once it is finialized.
+This pattern works very well for us, understandably it won't work perfectly for everyone.
+Chef is working on the policy file which will be interesting how it will replace some of our design once it is finalized.

 ## Questions

 ### - Roles don't have versions, won't a change to a role affect all environments at once?

 That is exactly why chef is creating the policy file.
 In our infrastructure, runlists don't change very often.
 And even if they do, they are in version control so it can be reverted back.
-We put as many settings as possible at the lowest hiarchy level (environment).
+We put as many settings as possible at the lowest hierarchy level (environment).
 Every other setting next goes to the datacenter specific role.
 This minimizes the number of servers that are affected by a single change.

 ---
 ### - What happens if you have the same setting in 2 roles?